 Once the dough has doubled in size, mix the dough again using the bread hook at speed "2" for about 30 seconds.

 Grease two 9x5 bread pans, paying special attention to the corners of the pan.

-Remove the dough from the bowl, and break it in two equal chunks.
-I eyeball it to get the "equal" proportion.
-Flatten out one portion.
+Remove the dough from the mixing bowl, and break it in two equal pieces.
+Flatten out each portion.

 Preheat your oven to 350 degrees.
-Bake both loaves together for 35 minutes, or until the loaf makes a hollow sound if you "thump" it.
+Bake both loaves at the same time for 35 minutes, or until the loaf makes a hollow sound if you "thump" the top of it.

 Remove the pans from the oven and let them cool in the pans on a wire rack for about 10 minutes.
 Then, remove the loaf from the pan and allow to fully cool on the baking rack.

 If you don't have a stand mixer, you can mix the dough by hand.
 Add the flour 1 cup at a time, and knead until the dough is easy to work with and pliable.

 Sub in 1/3 cup of white sugar if you don't have access to or don't consume honey.

 If you want to create a basic white bread recipe, replace with all-purpose or bread flour and leave out the vital wheat gluten.
 All measurements remain the same.